 Piazza della Signoria

 The Piazza della Signoria is an L-shaped square located in front of the Palazzo Vecchio and was named after the Palazzo della Signoria, also called Palazzo Vecchio.
 The building is beautiful and amazing.
 Look at the different Coat of Arms above the first set of windows.
 They intrigue me.

 Most noteworthy, two statues are located in front of the Palazzo Vecchio (bottom of photo above.)
 A copy of Michelangelo’s David (one the left), which replaced the original statue in 1873.
 Hence, the original can be viewed in the Accademia di Belle Arti and is definitely worth the visit!
-Hercules and Caucus which was sculpted by Bandinelli in 1533 is also found at the entrance.
+Hercules and Caucus which was sculpted by Bandinelli in 1533 are also found at the entrance on the right.

 The Palazzo Vecchio is from the 14th century and was Florence’s town hall and is still today the seat of the local government.
 It is also a working building that has many offices used on a daily basis; including the mayor’s office.